-The town put in place the ICB to allow it time to complete three key studies on the property:
+The purpose of the ICB was to ensure that the town had sufficient time to complete three key studies on the property:

-Club Link, the owners of Glen Abbey, appealed the town’s ICB to the Ontario Municipal Board (OMB) and a hearing was held earlier this year.
-On May 10, 2017 the OMB issued its decision upholding the town’s Interim Control By-law (ICB) and its one year extension, concluding that the ICB was appropriate and necessary.
+The town’s ICB was upheld by the Ontario Municipal Board, which concluded that it was appropriate and necessary.
 The Board’s decision noted that the town’s ICB was based on a legitimate planning rationale, was enacted in good faith, and was in conformity with the Region of Halton Official Plan and the Provincial Growth Plan.

 For more information, review the full decision (pdf).